ksu-is/PetPoint/projectroadmap.md

 - [x] Uploaded the Sprint 3 PPT slide to the GitHub repository
 - [x] Ensured the slide is included for professor review in both GitHub and D2L
 ### **Planned Tasks**
-- [ ] Implement appointment search function
+- [x] Implement appointment search function
-- [ ] Add file saving/loading for appointments (CSV or text file)
-- [ ] Refactor functions into modules if time allows
-- [ ] Update README with new sprint details
+- [x] Update README with new sprint details
 - [x] Create Sprint 3 PPT Splash Screen slide
-- [ ] Record project presentation in Microsoft Teams
+- [x] Record project presentation in Microsoft Teams
 - [x] Ensure PPT slide is uploaded to GitHub and D2L

 ---